 Terry Murphy and I toproped and scrubbed this route a couple of years ago but never bolted it cos we couldn't figure out how to remove the offending flake.
 Granted it's fine just using the fingerlock at the bottom, but as Dave said the flake kinda leads you on.
 I did shove a block off about 5 foot from the bottom of the route and then watched in horror as it accelerated down the slope, jumped the fence and barreled across the highway about 15 seconds before a car drove by.
 Ughhh.
 Nighttime trundling seemed like the best option to remove the flake safely, but we never managed to get it together.

+Great line.
 But rip that flake out.